-Visit CDL Offices Only: All commercial driver's license transactions in the Reno area must be completed at the Greg St. CDL office.
+Visit CDL Offices Only: All commercial driver's license transactions must be completed at a CDL office.

 You must have a Commercial Driver License (CDL) to drive a commercial motor vehicle.

 A commercial motor vehicle is a motor vehicle or combination of motor vehicles used in commerce to transport passengers or property if the motor vehicle —